odoo/documentation/content/developer/reference/orm.rst

      will automatically prepend the current cursor to explicitly provided parameters, positionally
   :func:`~odoo.api.cr_uid`
-     will automatically prepend the current cursor and user's id to explictly provided parameters
+     will automatically prepend the current cursor and user's id to explicitly provided parameters
   :func:`~odoo.api.cr_uid_ids`
      will automatically prepend the current cursor, user's id and recordset's